 Graduates will pass the national ARRT certification exam.

 This is the number of students that pass the American Registry of Radiologic Technologists (ARRT) certification examination on the first attempt within six months of graduation from the program.
 The figure reflects an average over a five-year span.
-The program’s credentialing examination pass rate stated as an average from the years 2015-2019 is 81%.
-Fifty-eight of the 72 graduates of this program taking the ARRT certification examination passed on the first attempt.
+The program’s credentialing examination pass rate stated as an average from the years 2017-2021 is 87%.
+Sixty-one of the 70 graduates of this program taking the ARRT certification examination passed on the first attempt.

 Employers will indicate satisfaction with program graduates.

 This is the result of surveys conducted with employers of program graduates from the indicated time frame.
-Seventeen of 21 of the surveys disseminated to employers were returned to the program.
+Fifteen of 20 surveys disseminated to employers were returned to the program.
 Of the responding employers, 100% expressed satisfaction with the job performance of graduates.

 Students seeking employment will be able to find employment in the radiologic sciences field.

 This is the number of students that gain employment in the radiologic sciences within one year of graduation versus the number that graduate and are actively seeking employment.
 The figure reflects an average over a five-year span.
-The program’s job placement rate as an average from the years 2015 through 2019 is 100%.
-Eighty-seven of the 87 graduates obtained employment in the radiologic sciences within one year of graduation.
+The program’s job placement rate as an average from the years 2016 through 2020 is 100%.
+Eighty of the 80 graduates obtained employment in the radiologic sciences within one year of graduation.

 Graduates will indicate satisfaction with their preparation as entry-level practitioners.